-- Understand the basic concepts, methodologies and tools in RPA. - Implement the exception handling and automation techniques using RPA.
+- To understand the basic concepts, methodologies and tools in RPA. - To understand the UiPath building blocks in the RPA. - To implement the exception handling and automation techniques using RPA.

-PO1.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2.
-Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO3.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+- PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO5.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PSO1.

-PSO1.
 Ability to design and develop Artificial Intelligence algorithms, tools and techniques for solving real world problems.

-- 1. Interpret the basic concepts and methodologies in RPA. - 2.
-Infer the UiPath building blocks in the RPA. - 3.
-Apply the RPA techniques to automate the application. - 4.
-Implement the exception handling and BOT in RPA. - 5.
-Implement the RPA to solve real time problems.
+- 1. Analyze RPA methodologies and process improvement techniques to optimize automation workflows. - 2.
+Implement UiPath tools and best practices for efficient automation development. - 3.
+Develop advanced RPA solutions using data manipulation, web automation, and screen scraping. - 4.
+Assess exception handling, debugging, and user event management to enhance bot reliability. - 5.
+Optimize bot deployment, maintenance, and CI/CD strategies for scalable automation.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 2 2 2 2
+1 2 2 2 - 2 - - - - - - - 2 -

-2 2 2 3 3 2
+2 2 2 3 - 3 - - - - - - - 2 -

-3 2 2 3 3 3
+3 2 2 3 - 3 - - - - - - - 3 -

-4 2 3 3 3 3
+4 2 3 3 - 3 - - - - - - - 3 -

-5 2 3 3 3 3
+5 2 3 3 - 3 - - - - - - - 3 -